MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Change the order of a rule

 The order in which rules display on the **Rules** page is significant because an event runs through each rule in the order in which it appears until a condition is matched.
-By moving more important rules to the top of the list, you a quicker response when you run your rules.
+By moving more important rules to the top of the list, you receive a quicker response when you run your rules.

 #### To move a rule to a new position using a keyboard: